Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 \subsection{Operational Efficiency Analysis of the Early Abort Strategy}

-To evaluate the effectiveness of the early abort strategy, the original picking time was quantized and analyzed in Table \ref{time}.
-In the original process, a complete picking cycle required approximately 11.21$\pm$0.15 s, with the inflating and approaching, swallowing, deflating, snap-off, descending, placing and homing stages taking 0.73$\pm$ 0.00 s, 0.99$\pm$0.00 s, 1.03$\pm$0.00 s, 0.98$\pm$0.08 s, 4.36$\pm$0.01 s, 1.88$\pm$0.00 s, and 1.88$\pm$0.15 s, respectively.
+To assess the effectiveness of the early abort strategy, the time spent continuously harvesting about 30 strawberries within the workspace, as well as the duration of each harvesting stage, were recorded as the baseline harvesting times, as detailed in the second column of Table \ref{time}.
+In the original process, a complete picking cycle required approximately 10.81 $\pm$ 0.39 s, with the inflating and approaching, swallowing, deflating, snap-off, descending, placing and homing stages taking 1.25 $\pm$ 0.10 s, 0.73 $\pm$ 0.00 s, 0.99 $\pm$ 0.00 s, 0.63 $\pm$ 0.00 s, 0.98 $\pm$ 0.28 s, 4.36 $\pm$ 0.10 s, and 1.88 $\pm$ 0.00 s, respectively.

-When the gripper approached beneath the strawberry picking point, the relative error was estimated, and if it exceeded the threshold, a compensation action was triggered to align the gripper with the strawberry, adding 0.71$\pm$0.07 s to the cycle.
+When the gripper reached the position beneath the strawberry picking point, the relative error was estimated, and if it exceeded the maximum threshold, a compensation action was triggered to align the gripper with the strawberry, adding 0.64 $\pm$ 0.24 s to the cycle.
 The distribution of compensation signal time and secondary inflating and approaching time were recorded and shown in Fig. \ref{fig:compensation-time}.
-The minimum and maximum time were 0.12 s and 1.13 s.
-The time to issue the relative compensation signal and the time for the robotic arm to perform secondary inflating and approaching were 0.35 $\pm$ 0.12 and 0.36 $\pm$ 0.05, respectively.
-The relative error compensation took no more than 1 s.
+The minimum and maximum time relative error compensation were 0.12 s and 1.13 s.
+The total relative error compensation time comprised two distinct phases: the compensation signal reception phase and the gripper's secondary inflation and approach phase.
+Data from the signal reception phase exhibited a pronounced right-skewed distribution (Median = 0.16 s, Mean = \textcolor{blue}{0.23 s}), indicating its high susceptibility to occasional latency spikes.
+This vulnerability created a long tail, extending the 95th percentile to 0.71 s.
+Mechanistically, calculating the relative error fundamentally relied on the simultaneous recognition and continuous tracking of both the end-effector and the target strawberry.
+However, this visual perception pipeline was sensitive to dynamic illumination changes, which could induce spatial bounding box jitter or momentary tracking failures.
+Although filtering was applied by constraining the position of the end-effector within the robotic arm's coordinate frame, this perceptual uncertainty directly manifested as physical latency in generating the compensation signal.

+For the gripper's secondary inflation and approach phase, the execution time exhibited a relatively symmetric distribution (Median = 0.41 s, Mean = 0.41 s).
+This alignment between the mean and median suggested a stable performance of the underlying pneumatic system and kinematic control, indicating minimal software-level latency.
+Notably, the 95th percentile for this phase was recorded at 0.57 s.
+This relatively narrow temporal span not only reflected a rapid hardware response but also implied the effectiveness of the system's initial visual localization.
+It indicated that most relative error compensations required only minor physical displacements, thereby helping to keep the compensation action duration under 0.6 s.